game-by-virtuals/game-node/plugins/acpPlugin/example/reactive/README.md

         const sellerAgent = new GameAgent(GAME_API_KEY_SELLER, {
           name: "Memx",
           goal: "To provide meme generation as a service.",
           description: `You are Memx, a meme generator.
 Your goal is to always deliver hilarious, impactful memes.
-Your wallet address is ${ACP_AGENT_WALLET_ADDRESS_SELLER}.

           ${acpPlugin.agentDescription}`,
           workers: [